migvf/carto-miguel-vaamonde-test/README.md

 **Problems faced**

 I had some problems to successfully test the get tiles endpoint.
-It seems that the param partition is required (and I was forced to hardcoded it) ... and the CARTO API was retrieving aan 403 when using the access token generated with the machine to machine client credentials.
-Therefore, to unblock this endpoint, I have used the API token that i also create in my CARTO workspace.
+It seems that the param partition is required (and I was forced to hardcoded it) ... and the CARTO API was retrieving an 403 when using the access token generated with the machine to machine client credentials.
+Therefore, to unblock this endpoint, I have used the API token that I also have created in my CARTO workspace.

 ### API documentation